datahub-project/datahub/docs/ownership/ownership-types.md

 You can also edit and delete types in this UI by click on the ellipsis in the management view for the type you wish to change/delete.
   </TabItem>
   <TabItem value="cli" label="CLI" default>
-Just like all other DataHub metadata entities DataHub ships with a JSON-based custom ownership type spec, for defining and managing Data Products as code.
+Just like all other DataHub metadata entities DataHub ships with a JSON-based custom ownership type spec, for defining and managing Custom Ownership Types as code.

 Here is an example of a custom ownership type named "Architect":